Tropical methods for building real space sextics with totally real tritangent planes: Combinatorics of local tropical tangencies

 \begin{proposition} Assume $\Lambda$ has a type (8) tangency with $\Gamma$, and let $L_1, \ldots, L_5$ be the five edge lengths of the tree-shaped intersection $\Gamma\cap \Lambda$.
 If the values of $L_1, \ldots, L_5$ are generic subject to the condition $L_1<L_2,L_4,L_5$, there are precisely three options for the location of the tangency points between $\Lambda$ and $\Gamma$, depending on which term achieves the unique minimum value $\min\{L_3, L_4-L_1, L_5-L_1\}$.
 The corresponding three divisors are depicted at the bottom of~\autoref{fig:chipFiringTreeShapeIntersections}. \end{proposition}

-\begin{proof} The result follows by a direct chip-firing computation.
-We set $p_3=(0,0)$ and determine the remaining vertices of the skeleton of $\Gamma$ from its edge lengths.
+\begin{proof} The result follows by a direct chip-firing computation on the skeleton of $\Gamma$.
+Coordinates for its six vertices appear in~\eqref{eq:p1Top6}.
 Next, we consider the following nine points on the skeleton of $\Gamma$, seen in~\autoref{fig:chipFiringTreeShapeIntersections}:

 We claim that $D := p_1 +\ldots + p_6$ is linearly equivalent to one of the following three divisors: